Devillilith/Foss-Windows-Apps/README.md

 # Foss-Windows-Apps
-My List of Foss Windows Software
+My List of Foss and my tools for Practically everything